Exercising your guinea pigs is vital for their mental and physical well-being; you need to know how to exercise a guinea pig.

 Not exercising guinea pigs also leads them to be depressed and frustrated, resulting in them not being content with their lives.

 First of all, you need to know that guinea pigs don’t need exercise wheels for several important reasons.

 There might be many ways of exercising guinea pigs.

 Floortime, cage, and outdoors are the three main places to exercise your guinea pig.

 There are plenty of ways to exercise your guinea pigs in a fun, adorable manner, and here we shall look into ten ways of exercising a guinea pig.

-- 10 Ways On How To Exercise Your Guinea Pig
+- 10 Ways To Exercise Your Guinea Pig

-- Putting Toys And Random Household Items Inside The Cage
+- 1. Putt Toys And Random Household Items Inside The Cage

-- Stuffing A Cardboard Tube With Hay Or Vegetables
+- 9. Stuff A Cardboard Tube With Hay or Vegetables

 - Things To Consider When Exercising Your Guinea Pigs